LearnLanguageswith Us!Start Learning!

 Language is more than just vocabulary, of course, but the more vocabulary you know, the easier everything else gets.
 That’s why we focus on declarative learning, on building a reservoir of vocabulary, first in language acquisition.
 If you don’t know the word for “hospital”, knowing how to conjugate “to need” (a function of procedural memory) will not by itself get you to the nearest clinic in an emergency.
 “Hospital” by itself… probably will.
 It may not result in Shakespearean-level eloquence, but language is, first and foremost, about communicating your wants, needs, and intentions.
 And once you do know how to conjugate “to need”, you’ll be able to pair it with “help”, “doctor”, “directions”, “chocolate”, and all those other great bits of vocabulary you’ve amassed in your reservoir.

 That’s why all of our products are focused on laying down a large foundation of words and phrases first, and then building on that.
 For general language learning, we use a basic and broadly flexible set of content.
 If we know your focus, your reason for learning the language, then we can hone in on more specialized vocabulary and integrate that into the learning experience.
 Our products designed for K-12 and higher education allow an instructor to create specific sets of content to integrate into the learning environment.
-Consumers can do likewise with our language products designed for individuals, and anyone can visit Byki List Central for thousands of free vocabulary lists generated by our user community.
+Consumers can do likewise with our language products designed for individuals.

 In the video below, Transparent Language CEO Michael Quinlan discusses our methodology further: